-- Microsoft Office is not installed or the installed version is older than Microsoft Office 2007. - The user tries to publish a PDF file and the installed version is older than Microsoft Office 2007 SP 2. - The server is not prepared for publishing.
-For information on how to prepare your server, refer to "Support for Publishing / Word Import" on page 54 in Dimensions RM Installation Guide.
+- Microsoft Office is not installed or the installed version is older than Microsoft Office 2007. - The user tries to publish a PDF file and the installed version is older than Microsoft Office 2007 SP 2. - The server is running a 64-bit edition of Microsoft Office. - The server is not prepared for publishing.
+For information on how to prepare your server, refer to "Support for Publishing / Word Import" on page 53 in Dimensions RM Installation Guide. - If Word fails on opening a DOC file, refer to , "Word cannot open Documents," on page 283.